 Nasturtiums come in many different varieties.
 The biggest concern in choosing your varieties is size.

-Tall Trailing Mix is a quick growing variety that is great to grow up walls and chain link fences.
+Spitfire is a quick growing variety that is great to grow up walls and chain link fences.

 In warmer climates, you can plant nasturtiums any time of the year.
 In cooler climates plant them in the spring and summer.